ungleich/__ungleich_nextcloud/man.rst

 cdist-type__ungleich_nextcloud(7)
 =======================================
-Application proxy via nginx
+This type installs Nextcloud.

 ungleich GmbH <cdist--@--ungleich.ch>

 DESCRIPTION
 -----------
-This type installs Nextcloud.
-We suggest to use the type __ungleich_nginx_app_proxy for the nginx configuration.
+We suggest to use our type
+__ungleich_nginx_app_proxy for the nginx configuration.
+Keep in mind, that you have to install the certificates with another type or nginx doesn't start.

 REQUIRED PARAMETERS